daniele-salvagni/dan.salvagni.io/src/pages/s/grid-generator.md

 ---
+layout: "../../layouts/SoftPost.astro"
 title: Grid Generator
-subtitle: Pen input calibration tool.
+description: Pen input calibration tool.
-date: 2018-07-22
+publishDate: 2018-07-22
 author: Daniele Salvagni
 collection: soft
 excerpt: A tool for generating calibration grids for pen input on Windows.
 Supports any resolution with any number of calibrations points which will be more densely distributed towards the edges.